Naz Reid's strong night for Wolves comes up one basket short

 But, Saturday, Okogie played just nine minutes.

-Okogie is in a nearly month-long slump where baskets have been tough to come by.
+Okogie is in a nearly monthlong slump where baskets have been almost impossible to come by.
 Saturday Saunders decided to take Okogie out of the starting lineup, deciding to have him come off the bench in the hopes it would kick-start his game.

 It wasn't the only reason, of course.
 Saunders wanted to see Reid and Jarred Vanderbilt on the court together, as they will often be paired when the team returns to full health.
 But getting Okogie going was a big part of the decision, too.